-The EIR for the proposed project (SCH # 2022030181) was prepared, noticed, published, circulated, reviewed, and completed in full compliance with the California Environmental Quality Act (Public Resources Code section 21000 et seq. ("CEQA"), the CEQA Guidelines (14 California Code of Regulations section 15000 et seq.), and the City's environmental guidelines, including without limitation the following:
+The EIR for the proposed project (SCH # 2022030181) was prepared, noticed, published, circulated, reviewed, and completed in full compliance with the California Environmental Quality Act (Public Resources Code section21000 et seq. ("CEQA"), the CEQA Guidelines (14 California Code of Regulations section15000 et seq.), and the City of Sacramento environmental guidelines, as follows:

-a.
-A Notice of Preparation (NOP) of the Draft EIR (DEIR) was filed with the Office of Planning and Research and provided to each responsible and trustee agency and each federal agency involved in approving or funding the proposed project on March 4, 2022, and was circulated for public comments from March 4, 2022 to April 4, 2022.
-The written comments received have been included in the EIR as Appendix A.
+- a.
+A Notice of Preparation (NOP) of the Draft EIR (DEIR) was filed with the Office of Planning and Research and each responsible and trustee agency and each federal agency involved in approving or funding the proposed project on March 4, 2022, and was circulated for public comments from March 4, 2022 to April 4, 2022.
+The written comments received have been included in the EIR as Appendix A. - b.
+A public scoping meeting to receive comments regarding the issues to be covered in the EIR was held by Sacramento LAFCo and the City of

-- A public scoping meeting to receive comments regarding the issues to be covered in the EIR was held by LAFCo and the City on March 16, 2022.
-The transcript of comments received have been included in the EIR as Appendix B. - c.
+Sacramento on March 16, 2022.
+The transcript of comments received have been included in the EIR as Appendix B.

+- c.
 A Notice of Completion (NOC) and copies of the DEIR were distributed to the Office of Planning and Research on May 31, 2024, to those public agencies that have jurisdiction by law with respect to the proposed project, or which exercise authority over resources that may be affected by the proposed project, or which exercise authority over resources that may be affected by the proposed project, and to other interested parties and agencies as required by law.
 The comments of such persons and agencies were sought. - d.
 An official 45-day public comment period for the DEIR was established by the Office of Planning and Research.
 The public comment period began on May 31, 2024 and ended on July 17, 2024. - e.
 A Notice of Availability (NOA) of the DEIR was mailed to all interested groups, organizations, and individuals who had previously requested notice in writing on May 29, 2024.
-The NOA stated that the City and LAFCo had completed the DEIR and that copies were available at the City of Sacramento, Community Development Office, 300 Richards Boulevard, Third Floor, Sacramento, California 95814, or, through City's Community Development Department, environmental documents webpage.
+The NOA stated that the City of Sacramento and Sacramento LAFCo had completed the DEIR and that copies were available at the City of Sacramento, Community Development Office, 300 Richards Boulevard, Third Floor, Sacramento, California 95814, or, through City's Community Development Department, environmental documents webpage.
 The letter also indicated that the official 45-day public review period for the DEIR would end on July 17, 2024. - f.
 The NOA was posted in the office of the Sacramento City Clerk and Sacramento County Clerk. - g.
-Following closure of the public comment periods, the City and LAFCo prepared written responses to all comments received on the DEIR during the comment period, and the City's and LAFCo's written responses and additional information was added by the City and LAFCo to the DEIR, to produce the Final EIR (FEIR).
+Following closure of the public comment periods, all comments received on the DEIR during the comment periods, the City's written responses to the significant environmental points raised in those comments, and additional information added by the City were added to the DEIR, to produce the Final EIR (FEIR).

-The City will prepare its own findings of fact for its consideration of the local land use entitlements and the annexation proceedings.
+LAFCo will prepare its own procedural findings of fact for its consideration of the SOI Amendment and Annexation.
 It should be noted that the Office of Planning and Research is now the Governor's Office of Land Use and Climate Innovation (LCI).